alallier/reload/README.md

   - `log` Function = console.log
   - `open` Boolean = true - open a browser window
   - `message` String - when port is in use, tailor prompt messages label
-  - `open` Boolean = true - Open in the browser automatically.
   - `hostname` String = localhost - This allows for custom hostnames.
 Defaults to localhost.
   - `filter` Function - function(pathTo,stat) when function returns true, file will be watched.
   - `port` Number = 8080 - The port to bind to.
 Can be set with PORT env variable as well.